• Skip to primary navigation

 Playa Hermosa, Guanacaste activities

-Some popular day trips from Hermosa are Guachipelin combo tour, Diamante Adventure Park, Nicaragua one day tour and Arenal.
+Some popular day trips from Hermosa are Guachipelin combo tour, Diamante Adventure Park and Arenal.
 There are several national parks in the area perfect for day trips such as Rincon de la Vieja, Palo Verde and Rio Celeste (Tenorio Volcano).
 If you don’t rent a car, you can book tours with transportation from Hermosa included.
-For day trips, you can check our post on day trips from Playas del Coco (which works for Playa Hermosa too).

 Shopping

-There aren’t any big full service supermarkets in Playa Hermosa proper.
-There is a small convenience store called Super Luperon that has basics and produce.
 If you want to pick up lots of groceries, it is best to go to the supermarkets in Playas del Coco.
-You can also go to the Walmart/supermarket in Santa Rosa Plaza in Liberia after you land at the airport.
+You can also go to the Walmart/supermarket in Santa Rosa Plaza in Liberia after you land at the airport for more variety and options and slightly cheaper prices.

 Playa Hermosa, Guanacaste Nightlife

 Aqua Sport is a great place on Hermosa beach for nightlife as they have happy hour, live music, sunset drinks, swings, lounge and a beach volleyball net.
-However, for more options, head to Playas del Coco for nightlife.
+However, for more nightlife fun, head to Playas del Coco for nightlife.
 Playas del Coco has many more bars, restaurants and places to dance, enjoy live music, good food and happy hour.

 Sample Itineraries